Adele Spotted Heading Into New York City Recording Studio After Four-Year Hiatus

 The musician’s four-year hiatus is nothing out of the ordinary, as she has been notorious for going long stretches of time between album releases, but that doesn’t mean fans aren’t itching for some new tunes from the soulful singer.
 Luckily for them, it now appears that their wish may soon be coming true, as E!
 News reported that the 30-year-old was spotted heading to the recording studio earlier this week.

 The Grammy winner appeared to be trying to go under the radar as she made her way to the studio in New York City on Wednesday, March 27.
-Adele dressed head-to-toe in black, layering a long rain coat over a black sweatshirt and leggings, keeping the hood up to hide her signature strawberry blonde tresses.
+Adele dressed head-to-toe in black, layering a long raincoat over a black sweatshirt and leggings, keeping the hood up to hide her signature strawberry blonde tresses.
 The singer also sported a pair of oversized black sunglasses to hide her face as she attempted to go incognito.

 News of her return for the studio definitely went over well with fans, who took to social media to express their excitement about the possibility of some new tunes from the star, whose last album, 25, took home a whopping 15 Grammy Awards.